-- Playlist.
-Enters the PLAYLIST SUBMENU (see section 4.5.3 (page 35)). - Playlist Catalogue.
-Enters the PLAYLIST CATALOGUE SUBMENU (see section 4.5.2 (page 35)). - Rename.
+Playlist.
+Enters the Playlist Submenu (see section 4.4.3 (page 32)).

+Playlist Catalogue.
+Enters the Playlist Catalogue Submenu (see section 4.4.2 (page 32)).

+- Rename.
 This function lets the user modify the name of a file or directory. - Cut.
 Copies the name of the currently selected file or directory to the clipboard and marks it to be 'cut'. - Copy.
 Copies the name of the currently selected file or directory to the clipboard and marks it to be 'copied'. - Paste.
 Only visible if a file or directory name is on the clipboard.
 When selected it will move or copy the clipboard to the current directory. - Delete.
 Deletes the currently selected file.
 This option applies only to files, and not to directories.
 Rockbox will ask for confirmation before deleting a file.
-Press Play to confirm deletion or any other key to cancel. - Delete Directory.
+Press Right to confirm deletion or any other key to cancel. - Delete Directory.
 Deletes the currently selected directory and all of the files and subdirectories it may contain.
 Deleted directories cannot be recovered.
 Use this feature with caution! - Open with.
 Runs a viewer plugin on the file.
 Normally, when a file is selected in Rockbox, Rockbox automatically detects the file type and runs the appropriate plugin.
 The OPEN WITH function can be used to override the default action and select a viewer by hand.
 For example, this function can be used to view a text file even if the file has a non-standard extension (i.e., the file has an extension of something other than .txt).
-See section 12.3 (page 107) for more details on viewers. - Create Directory.
+See section 10.3 (page 93) for more details on viewers. - Create Directory.
 Create a new directory in the current directory on the disk. - Properties.
 Shows properties such as size and the time and date of the last modification for the selected file.
-If used on a directory, the number of files and subdirectories will be shown, as well as the total size. - Set As Recording Directory.
-Save recordings in the selected directory. - Start File Browser Here.
+If used on a directory, the number of files and subdirectories will be shown, as well as the total size. - Start File Browser Here.
 This option allows users to set the currently selected directory as the default start directory for the file browser.
 This option is not available for files.

-Note: If you have AUTO-CHANGE DIRECTORY and CONSTRAIN AUTO-CHANGE enabled, the directories returned will be constrained to the directory you have chosen here and those below it.
-See section 7.9 (page 53)
+Note: If you have Auto-Change Directory and Constrain Auto-Change enabled, the directories returned will be constrained to the directory you have chosen here and those below it.
+See section 7.8 (page 47)